wryfi/burl/README.rst

 ==============

 ``burl`` implements a URL shortening service by allowing authenticated users to create a brief URL pointing to any other URL.
+When creating a brief URL, the user may specify the brief url, which must be globally unique, or the system will generate a random one.
 When the brief URL is requested from ``burl``, it returns a redirect to the original URL.
-The user may specify the brief url, which must be globally unique, or the system will generate a random one.

 There are two primary interfaces to burl: